Who is the Marketplace for?

 - Aren’t insured by their employer

 - Don’t have Medicare

 - Aren’t included in their spouse’s employer insurance

 - Have pre-existing conditions and may have had trouble getting insurance before

 - Have private insurance but want to look at other options

 - Own a small business

-The Affordable Care Act required most Americans to sign up for health insurance in 2014 or pay a fine when they file income taxes.
+The Affordable Care Act requireS most Americans to sign up for health insurance or pay a penalty at income tax time.
 Generally, you don't need to buy insurance through the Marketplace if you are covered by Medicaid, Medicare, TRICARE, or an employer-sponsored plan.

 If you have a life-changing event -- such as the birth of a child, losing your job, or moving to a new state -- you don't have to wait for the next enrollment period.
 You can sign up or change coverage within 60 days of the event.
 You can also sign up for Medicaid at any time, if you are eligible.

 Plans and Costs